 The Coventry Independent Advice Service is also able to provide free benefits and debt advice to Coventry residents throughout the Coronavirus pandemic.
 Advice and support is now available via an online enquiry form, and by telephone on 07923 126 426 or 07923 126 430.
-Lines are open 9 am to 7 pm each weekday (except Wednesday afternoons when lines close at 1pm).
-They are also introducing a ‘live chat’ option on their website.
+Lines are open 9am to 7pm each weekday (except Wednesday afternoons when lines close at 1pm).
+They also have a ‘live chat’ option on their website.
 Visit their website for details of how to make contact.
 Their website also contains links to other sources of help and information that is available during this period

 Coventry Citizens Advice are providing telephone advice through their Advice Line 03444 111 444 and email advice through the enquiries team.
 Most projects run by Coventry Citizens Advice such as the specialist debt advice and the Macmillan team, are still operational.
 Details on how to contact the project teams